Fact Sheet

 Wet Lab Photo Wet Lab Photo

-• The senior residents organize an in-house OKAP review courses yearly.
+• The senior residents organize an in-house OKAP review course yearly.
 Faculty are invited to present.
 The residents have dedicated time during working hours to attend these sessions.

 • Senior residents are provided up to $1,200 to attend the annual meeting of the American Academy of Ophthalmology.